dominicm00/ham/README.md

 alias b2='ham -cboost'
 ```

-While in compatability mode, Ham will attempt to respect the command line
+While in compatibility mode, Ham will attempt to respect the command line
 parameters and features of the chosen tool.
 For convienence, Ham provides
 aliases for many commands.
 A compatability matrix is provided below: